samuelkerstell/portfolio-project-3/README.md

 ### Bugs
-* Score is not updating until the next button is clicked.
+* No current bugs.

 #### Solved Bugs
-* I could choose the same option every time and always score this happened because computerChoice = random.choice(options) was happening outside of the while loop so it would never randomize a new choice.
+* I could choose the same option every time and always score this happened because computer_choice = random.choice(options) was happening outside of the while loop so it would never randomize a new choice.
 Once I added it to the while loop it was randomizing a new choice every time.